EU Licensed4.8/5

 Important context:

-The SmPC lists diabetic retinopathy complications as a known adverse reaction with semaglutide.
+The SmPC (the official product information) lists diabetic retinopathy complications as a known side effect of semaglutide.

 Understanding Diabetic Retinopathy and Rapid Glycaemic Improvement

-Diabetic retinopathy is the leading cause of preventable blindness in working-age adults in the UK.
-Approximately 30% of patients with type 2 diabetes have some degree of retinopathy at diagnosis.
+Diabetic retinopathy is the top cause of preventable blindness in working-age adults in the UK.
+About 30% of people with type 2 diabetes already have some retinopathy when they are diagnosed.

 Stages of diabetic retinopathy:

-• Background retinopathy (R1): microaneurysms and small dot haemorrhages.
-Vision is unaffected.
-Most common stage at diabetes diagnosis
+• Background retinopathy (R1): tiny bulges (microaneurysms) and small dot-shaped bleeds.
+Vision is not affected.
+This is the most common stage at diagnosis

-• Proliferative retinopathy (R3): new blood vessel formation (neovascularisation) on the disc or elsewhere.
-High risk of vitreous haemorrhage and tractional retinal detachment
+• Proliferative retinopathy (R3): new blood vessels grow (neovascularisation) on the optic disc or elsewhere.
+This carries a high risk of vitreous haemorrhage (bleeding in the eye) and the retina being pulled away (tractional retinal detachment)

-• Diabetic maculopathy (M1): oedema or exudates within one disc diameter of the fovea.
-Can cause central vision loss at any retinopathy stage
+• Diabetic maculopathy (M1): swelling (oedema) or deposits within one disc diameter of the fovea, the centre of vision.
+This can cause central vision loss at any stage of retinopathy

-• The risk correlates with the magnitude and speed of HbA1c reduction, not with the specific drug used
+• The risk tracks with how big and how fast the HbA1c drop is, not with which drug is used

-Patients whose HbA1c drops by more than 22 mmol/mol (2.0%) within 3 months are at highest risk of early worsening.
+People whose HbA1c falls by more than 22 mmol/mol (2.0%) within 3 months face the highest risk of early worsening.

 Who Is at Risk and Pre-Treatment Assessment